kit-algo/temporalmaplabeling/README.md

 If you have all required libraries etc. installed, it should build the TML framework.
 The binary will be called "tmlframework".

-If linking fails complaining that it could not find gurobi, make sure that:
+If linking fails complaining that it could not find gurobi, see below.
-  * Your `GUROBI_HOME` environment variable is set correctly
-  * If you are not using Gurobi 7.5, you have to adapt the library that is linked in line 114 of tmlframework.pro

 Troubleshooting
 ===============